samjones00/docs/docs/_documentation/servicestack-client-umd.md

 }
 ```

-This showcases some of the declarative event support in ss-utils which allows you to invoke event handlers without needing to maintain bookkeeping of event handlers when adding or removing elements.
+This showcases some of the declarative event support allows you to invoke event handlers without needing to maintain bookkeeping of event handlers when adding or removing elements.
 You can instead define one set of event handlers for the entire page with `bindHandlers`, e.g:

 ### bindHandlers